NiclasHaderer/duckdb-version-manager/README.md

 > [!WARNING]
 > Windows has not been tested yet, so use at your own risk.
-> Download the latest binary from the [release page](https://github.com/NiclasHaderer/duckdb-version-manager/releases) and save it as *duckman.exe* in *$HOME/.local/bin*.
+> Download the latest binary from the [release page](https://github.com/NiclasHaderer/duckdb-version-manager/releases)
+> and save it as *$HOME/.local/bin/duckman.exe*.
-Then add *$HOME/.local/bin* to your PATH.
+> Then add *$HOME/.local/bin* to your PATH.

 ### Usage

 ```
-duckman --help

 A version manager for DuckDB

 Usage:
   duckman [command]

 Available Commands:
   completion     Generate the autocompletion script for the specified shell
   default        Set a version of DuckDB as default one to use.
   help           Help about any command
   install        Install a specific version of DuckDB
   list           List available DuckDB versions.
 Use 'local' to list local versions and 'remote' to list remote versions.
   run            Execute a specific version of DuckDB
   uninstall      Uninstall a version of DuckDB
+  uninstall-self Removes duckman and all config files
   update-self    Updates duckman to the latest version

 Flags:
   -h, --help      help for duckman
+  -v, --version   version for duckman

 Use "duckman [command] --help" for more information about a command.
 ```